Currency Code Reference

 Is my data safe?

 Yes.
-All currency data is embedded in the page and processed entirely in your browser.
-No network requests are made, no search queries are tracked, and nothing is sent to any server.
-The tool works fully offline once loaded.
+All currency data is embedded as a static JSON dataset in the page.
+Filtering and formatting use the browser's native Intl.NumberFormat API.
+No network requests are made, no search queries are tracked, and the tool works fully offline once loaded.

 How often are ISO 4217 codes updated?